Mayer Twersky

 Mayer E. Twersky (born October 17, 1960) is an Orthodox rabbi and one of the roshei yeshiva at the Rabbi Isaac Elchanan Theological Seminary (RIETS) of Yeshiva University.
 He holds the Leib Merkin Distinguished Professorial Chair in Talmud and Jewish Philosophy.
-His popular lectures emphasize a combination of conceptual analyses and ethical imperatives.

-Twersky hails from the well-known chassidic family of Chernobyl.
-He is the younger son of Isadore Twersky.
-His brother, Moshe Twersky, was murdered in the 2014 Jerusalem synagogue massacre.
+Twersky is from the chassidic dynasty of Chernobyl and is the younger son of Isadore Twersky.
+His brother, Mosheh Twersky, was murdered in the 2014 Jerusalem synagogue massacre.
 He is a 5th cousin of Rabbi Abraham J. Twerski.
-Other cousins include the Grand Rabbis of Chernobyl, and many people with the last name of Twersky or Twerski.
+Other cousins include the Grand Rabbis of Chernobyl.
 He is also a grandson of Rabbi Joseph B. Soloveitchik.

 Twersky attended the Maimonides School, which his grandfather founded, through high school.
 He then attended Harvard College, while studying Talmud privately with his grandfather.
 Following college, he studied for rabbinic ordination at RIETS.
 He eventually became a teacher in the Yeshiva University High School for Boys and later a lecturer in RIETS.

-In addition to Hebrew articles in RIETS's annual Torah journal, Twersky has published three English articles in the journal Tradition and an English article in the Orthodox Union's magazine Jewish Action.
-Two of these four articles relate to the place of women in contemporary Orthodox Judaism.
+He has written articles in Hebrew for RIETS's annual Torah journal, and English articles in Tradition and in the Orthodox Union's magazine Jewish Action on subjects introducing the place of women in contemporary Orthodox Judaism.

-Twersky currently holds the position of Grand Rabbi of the Talne Hasidim.
+As of 2011 Twersky was on the board of the website TorahWeb, which frequently publishes his short English articles.

-The current shamash of the Rebbe is Yair Caplan of Edison, New Jersey.
-Caplan spent two years studying in Yeshivat Kerem B'Yavneh (located in Kvutzat Yavne, Israel) before coming to Yeshiva University and serving as the Rebbe's shamash.
-Past shamashim include Jonah Steinmetz, Etan Schnall, Yitzi Genack and Yosef Schwartz.
+The current shamash of the Rebbe is Sam Hilbert.
+Hilbert spent two years studying in Yeshivat Sha'alvim before coming to Yeshiva University and serving as the Rebbe's shamash.
+Past shamashim include Yoni Besser, Daniel Goldstein, Yair Caplan, Jonah Steinmetz, Etan Schnall, Yitzi Genack, and Yosef Schwartz.

-Twersky is currently on the board of TorahWeb, which frequently publishes short English articles of his.
-He also lectures frequently to synagogue congregants.